pipefox/fvtt-simple-dice-roller-deluxe/README.md

 Simple Dice Roller Deluxe is a system agnostic module for Foundry VTT that allows for quick rolls of common RPG dice from the main app controls.
 Once the "Dice Roller" button is pressed, a clickable dice table renders in a separate window that can be repositioned freely in Foundry.

+## ⚠️ Legacy Release (Foundry V12)
+This bracnh and versions v2.*.* only support Foundry VTT versions 10 through 12.
+No new features will be added here, only critical bugfixes if needed!

 ![Screenshot_SimleDiceRollerDeluxe_v2 0 0](https://github.com/pipefox/fvtt-simple-dice-roller-deluxe/assets/15308352/5562e183-fe01-470d-b234-f26f7e785938)

 * The number of rollable dice can be adjusted from 1 to 25.